 - Medical conditions: Several medical conditions may cause hair loss, including alopecia areata, scarring alopecia, a recurrent hair-pulling disorder known as trichotillomania and an underactive or overactive thyroid.

 - Scalp conditions: A scalp infection, such as ringworm, or scalp psoriasis can lead to hair loss.

-- Medications: Some medications doctors prescribe for arthritis, heart conditions, depression, high blood pressure, and gout may have side effects of hair loss.
+- Medications: Some medications doctors prescribe for arthritis, heart conditions, depression, high blood pressure, and gout may have side effects that cause hair loss.

-- Cancer treatment: Receiving radiotherapy or chemotherapy treatments, particularly to the head and neck areas, may cause hair loss within weeks of starting a course of treatment.
+- Cancer treatment: Having chemotherapy or receiving radiotherapy, particularly to the head and neck areas, may cause hair loss within weeks of starting a course of treatment.

 - Stress: During times of extreme stress, people may notice temporary hair thinning.

 - Sexually transmitted infections (STIs): Without treatment, an STI, such as syphilis, may cause patches of hair loss on the scalp, eyebrows and facial hair.

 - Nutrient deficiencies: Being deficient in certain nutrients, such as iron, zinc, or biotin, may cause noticeable hair loss.